 I look forward to leading the International Concussion Society and promoting access to the latest evidence-based treatment recommendations for concussions, to inform health care providers and anyone who is impacted by this injury.
 The field needs an evidence-based resource for people anywhere in the world to easily access online, and that’s what we will provide.

-John Leddy, MD, FACSM, FACP, is President of the International Concussion Society and a Scientific Advisory Board Member.
-The International Concussion Society sponsored website Concussion.org is the number one destination for information related to concussion prevention, diagnosis and treatment.
+John Leddy, MD, FACSM, FACP, is a member of the Scientific Advisory Board for the International Concussion Society.
+Concussion.org, sponsored by ICS, is the No. 1 destination for information related to concussion prevention, diagnosis and treatment.
 Our mission is to serve medical professionals, athletes, administrators, coaches, patients and the public by providing a central repository of accurate and scientifically vetted concussion research.
-Working alongside our world-class Scientific Advisory Board, Concussion.org aims to be the most trusted global index on one of the most common, yet least understood, forms of traumatic brain injury.
-If you would like to be interviewed for an influencer profile, please fill out this form.
+Working alongside our world-class scientific advisory board, Concussion.org aims to be the most trusted global index on one of the most common, yet least understood, forms of traumatic brain injury.